johandersson/eatthefrog/README.md

 # gtdpy
-GTD scripts for pywin32 and outlook
+GTD gui scripts for pywin32 and outlook

 Assumes you have outlook and pywin32 installed on Windows.